Estimated reading time: 5 minutes

 Couponing is a great way to save money on purchases.
-But we want to know is couponing worth it?
+But we want to know if it is still worth it.
 Here we talk about all the savings.

-When I first started out couponing 15+ years ago, I would save between 10 – 15 percent on my shopping trips.
+When I first started using couponing 15+ years ago, I would save between 10 – 15 percent on my shopping trips.
+Then, I still called myself a true saver.
+I was clipping and saving, but things have changed, and kids happened, and our budget got tighter.
+Look, everyone wants a good deal.

-On top of all those changes, our grocery shopping list got bigger.
-My couponing mindset changed quickly, and I learned to shop sales (with coupons), stock up, and stick to my list.
+On top of all those changes, our grocery list got bigger.
+My savings mindset changed quickly, and I learned to shop sales (with coupons), stock up, and stick to my list.
 As well as other little tips and tricks.
+Such as weekly menu planning, not always buying name-brand products, shopping with a list, and using my store loyalty card.

-While the world of couponing continues to change, I started wondering how many people say they use coupons and what percentage they are saving on their grocery bill.
+While the world of couponing continues to change, I started wondering how many people say they use coupons and what percentage they are saving on their grocery bills.
+Especially as we are entering into the digital age of savings.
+We are now finding fewer paper-produced resources.
+No one carries money anymore.
+We use a credit card instead.

-Here are some couponing statistics that might surprise you:
+Here are some coupon statistics that might surprise you:

 - There were approximately $91 billion in coupon redemptions by 2022.